swcarpentry/DEPRECATED-boot-camps/Python/1_lists_and_dictionaries.md

 NEED TO GIVE INSTRUCTIONS ON HOW TO DO THIS

+    $ git checkout ????

 ### Exercise 1a

-Here is a script, "1a/encode.py" which contains a dictionary for converting the alphabet to Morse code, and a string that must be converted (quite quickly!).
+Here is a script, [1a/encode.py](1a/encode.py) which contains a dictionary for converting the alphabet to Morse code, and a string that must be converted (quite quickly!).

     letter_to_morse = {'a':'.-', 'b':'-...', 'c':'-.-.', 'd':'-..', 'e':'.', 'f':'..-.', 'g':'--.', 'h':'....', 'i':'..', 'j':'.---', 'k':'-.-', 'l':'.-..', 'm':'--',